Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Introduction

-To date, no research has explored the integration of continual learning within CBM frameworks, especially in the context of \textbf{concept-incremental} and \textbf{class-incremental} tasks \cite{van_de_ven_three_2022}.
-This is a significant gap, as real-world data is inherently dynamic, and any intelligent system must accommodate both the arrival of new classes and the evolution of concepts.
-The need for such integration can be clearly illustrated with real-world examples.
-Consider a medical diagnostic system using CBMs: as new diseases (classes) emerge and additional symptoms (concepts) are identified, the system must be able to learn from these new developments while retaining knowledge of previously learned diseases and symptoms.
-More importantly, new data will introduce new concepts, but it will also require the model to retain previously learned concepts, even if the classes associated with them do not persist across learning phases.
-This scenario involves both \textbf{concept-incremental} learning (where concepts accumulate over time) and \textbf{class-incremental} learning (where new classes emerge but are not accumulated across phases), forming a complex learning task that has not been addressed in the current CBM literature.
+To date, no existing research has explored the integration of continual learning within CBM frameworks, particularly in the challenging context of simultaneously handling \textbf{concept-incremental} and \textbf{class-incremental} tasks \cite{van_de_ven_three_2022}.
+This represents a critical and unaddressed gap, as real-world multimodal data is inherently dynamic, necessitating intelligent systems capable of accommodating both the arrival of new predictive categories (classes) and the evolution of underlying explanatory concepts.
+The pressing need for such integration can be clearly illustrated through practical examples, particularly in multimodal AI applications.
+Consider a medical diagnostic system powered by CBMs that analyzes multimodal medical data (e.g., medical images like X-rays or MRI scans, alongside patient reports and audio notes): as new diseases (classes) emerge and additional symptoms or diagnostic markers (concepts, e.g., ‘calcification patterns’ from X-rays, ‘edema characteristics’ from MRI, ‘dyspnea’ from text/audio, bridging visual, textual, and audio modalities) are identified, the system must seamlessly learn from these new developments while fully retaining its diagnostic capabilities for previously learned diseases and symptoms.
+Similarly, in advanced surveillance systems processing continuous multimodal streams (e.g., video, thermal, audio), new object categories (classes, e.g., ‘new type of drone’) or behavioral concepts (e.g., ‘suspicious loitering pattern,’ ‘distress vocalization’) may emerge over time, demanding continuous adaptation and transparent reasoning across modalities.
+More importantly, while new data phases introduce new classes, they also bring new concepts alongside a continuation of previously learned concepts.
+The model must retain its understanding of all observed concepts, even if the classes they were originally associated with do not explicitly recur in subsequent learning phases.
+This intricate scenario necessitates both \textbf{concept-incremental} learning (where the set of understood concepts cumulatively expands over time) and \textbf{class-incremental} learning (where new classes are introduced per task, but the classifier is typically adapted to classify only the current and previously seen classes, or only the current classes), forming a complex and multifaceted learning task that has, to our knowledge, not been addressed in the current CBM literature.